-2.4 Privacy
+2.3 Privacy

-Given the intent of the townhouse in a courtyard configuration form, some overlook of private open space and direct lines of sight into windows is to be expected within a development.
+Given the intent of having multiple buildings on one site, some overlook of private open space and direct lines of sight into windows is to be expected within a development.
 However, effort should be made to minimize these impacts on existing adjacent development.